 The department offers six areas of concentration:

-Language Requirements and Departmentals: For areas 1, 4, and 5, at least three, and for areas 2, 3, and 6, at least two of the departmentals should be taught in German.
+For areas 1 to 5, at least three, and for area 6, at least two of the departmentals should be courses taught in German.